mk64mp/mk64mp/README.md

 ## Progress

-The source is in a 'shiftable' state that may allow modding but glitches may exist.
-Keep in-mind the code-base will alter significantly overtime.
-Feedback that raises awareness of new shift issues are welcome as a comment on issue #6.
-Note that some segments must be moved manually to prevent them colliding into each other.
+The Mario Kart 64 code-base contains thirty-six C files, around twenty-eight files remain for decompilation.
+This does not account for other kinds of files such as data.
+The source is in an experimental 'shiftable' state that may allow modding but glitches and crashes are prevalent and the code-base will alter significantly overtime.
+As such, feedback that raises awareness of new issues are welcome.
+Please review issue #1 prior to issue submission to avoid duplicates.

-Some menu textures are compressed using a format called tkmk00.
-A byte-matching compressor/decompressor does not yet exist.

 ## Project Structure